 - Wine: You know wine is one of the reasons to visit Portugal, right?
 Well, with the island of Pico growing vineyards in basaltic terrain and organically-enriched soil, the Azores are no exception.

-Where To Eat In São Miguel
+Places To Eat In São Miguel

 Restaurants in São Miguel are great value for money.
-You can have a great quality meal for about 15 Euros in most places, while most places offer lunch menus that make the price tag go down to 7 or 8 Euros.
+You can have a great quality meal for about 15 Euros in most places, while most places offer lunch menus that make the price tag go down to 8 Euros.

 Located literally in the middle of the majestic Terra Nostra Park in Furnas, this hotel restaurant is open for everyone to taste the delicious local food in a beautiful setting.